tip-org/tools-paper/paper.md

 * To encourage people to write their own provers (based on our API or command-line tools or whatever)
 * To ease interopability with existing (and future provers) that want to use their own format.
 This paper accompanies the test suite and is an exciting tool on its own.

+examples: rudimentophocles, translating benchmark problems

+In this paper, we describe our tool TIP, which helps authors of inductive theorem provers in two ways:

+* blah
+* blah

+In this paper, we describe our TIP (tool for inductive provers) tool, which has two aims: improving interoperability between theorem provers, and lowering the barrier to entry for new provers.

+(the TIP tool)

+#### The TIP benchmark format

+Spurred on by the new interest in inductive theorem proving, we recently introduced a suite of inductive benchmarks [@TIP-benchmarks], which currently stands at 343 problems.
+The benchmarks are expressed in our TIP format, a rich language containing inductive datatypes, built-in integers, higher-order functions, polymorphism, recursive function definitions and first-order logic.
+The TIP tool originated as a program for translating from TIP to other provers' input formats.

+Inductive provers are quite varied: some require monomorphic problems, some require first-order problems, some only reason about programs rather than arbitrary formulas.
+Very few inductive provers match up exactly with TIP's features.

+#### Translating TIP to other formats

+Very few inductive provers support all TIP's features, and what's more all of them use their own input format.
+We have therefore developed a tool to translate TIP to other formats.
+Apart from the boring job of converting syntax, the tool has the more interesting job of encoding any features in the input problem that the target prover doesn't support.

+#### TIP as a toolbox

 In comparison to Why3 [@boogie11why3],